jackyzha0/quartz/content/notes/my-cv.md

 To create these solutions, I needed to learn new things.
 My desire to solve problems, necessitates independent learning.
 While the things I've learned at school and in university have been helpful, their real value to me is that they provide a launching pad from which I can expand my knowledge, and dive deeper into technologies I find interesting and exciting, and technologies I can use to solve whatever problem I have.

 ## Communication
 For the past 2 years, I have been working part-time for Company-X. My job was to assemble e-learning modules in different languages.
 This project involved working under a project manager and with multiple teams, spread across the globe.
 Initially we were a team of four people, but after the first few weeks I was working on the project independently.
-Working with many international teams provided a huge challenge, as they did not always have great English speaking skills.
+Working with many international teams provided a huge challenge, as they did not always have great English-speaking skills.
 This meant I had to communicate very clearly, and make absolutely sure that I correctly understood the client and their requests.
 Furthermore, I had to manage communication with my project manager, and keep him up-to-date and informed.

 <hr>

 # Experience
-Intern  Company-X (Dec 2020  present)
+Intern  Company-X (Dec 2020 - present)

 Skills/Tools: Jira, Git, Git LFS, PowerShell, Bitbucket, Adobe Premiere Pro, Adobe After Effects, Storyline Articulate, WinSCP, SharePoint, Google Sheets.